pandas-dev/pandas/doc/source/user_guide/groupby.rst

     result = df.groupby('key')['data'].agg([('foo', 'mean')])

 This will create a DataFrame with the mean values for each group under the 'foo' column.

+.. ipython:: python
+    import pandas as pd
+    import numpy as np
+    df = pd.DataFrame({'key': ['a', 'a', 'b', 'b', 'a'], 'data': np.random.randn(5)}) You can then use the `agg` function with a list of tuples for aggregations:

+.. ipython:: python
+    result = df.groupby('key')['data'].agg([('foo', 'mean')])
+This will create a DataFrame with the mean values for each group under the 'foo' column.

 Applying different functions to DataFrame columns